philgrid/ffmpeg-A-compile/README.md

-FFmpeg README --enable-static AND ALL WORK
+FFmpeg README --enable-static ETC AND ALL WORK
 NOT FAULTS OF COMPILATION
 ==========